mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 Although Python has the built-in module `unittest`, another framework for unit tests, [`pytest`](https://docs.pytest.org/en/7.1.x/), exists, which is easier to use and offers more functionalities.
 Therefore, we will stick to `pytest` in this class.
-The thoughts presented however, can be used with any testing framework.
+The thoughts presented, however, can be used with any testing framework.

 We start by installing `pytest` with